What is Re engagement Email Campaign? Actionable Tips and Best Practices

 • Repetitive and salesy offers.

 When you figure out the reason for subscribers’ inactivity, you can use targeted messaging to get them back on your mailing list.
-But to get into this practice, you should know the perks of re-engaging your subscribers.
+There are various messaging options for re-engagement campaigns.

 Building an email list is a long process.
 However, your once active subscribers could have other priorities or may have forgotten about your brand.
 In such cases, their activity is reduced, and they disengage from your list.
 This can have a huge impact on your email deliverability rate and ROI.